• Recipes

 • Add optional flavor: Chives, vegan butter, garlic powder, onion powder, nutritional yeast, salt, etc.

-For more inspiration, also browse all sauce and seasoning.
+For more inspiration, also browse all vegan sauce and seasoning or mushroom recipes.

-Vegan gravy over mashed potatoes on a white plate
+Vegan mushroom gravy over mashed potatoes in a white serving bowl with spoon

 4.82 from 11 votes